tal-z/SoundsLike/README.md

 ### Notes:
 - While this module supports multi-token search terms, it always reduces them to one group of phones.
 This could lead to some unexpected, but still useful, results.
 Resultantly, multi-token results are not supported at this time.
 - Support is not presently offered for multiple pronunciations of a given token.
 - English Language CMU Dict can be swapped out for any other pronunciation dict by uncommenting and setting the DictionaryFilepath to point at a JSON file.
-This would be useful if one wishes to add terms to a custom dictionary.
+This could be useful if one wished to build and use a custom dictionary.

 ### Ideas:
 - Provide option to import CMUdict (or any other dict) from a JSON, so that functions can reference it directly (rather than it being imported anew each time a function is called).
 - Create match pattern for same first and last syllable, and same number of syllables.
 - Add multi-token results.
 Check each token in multi-token search terms, and concatenate all possible results if all tokens are found. e.g.: "Lee Ann" could return "Leigh Anne," "Lea An," "Lianne," etc.
 - Develop module to figure out "smart selection" results for display.
+-Dramatically speed up subsequent searches by front-loading rhyme-pattern generation and hashing the results.

 ### License: